JimmyMcBride/labs-engineering-standards/docs/topics/third-party-services.md

 ## (TH-140) Approved Domain Registrars

-The only permitted domain registration for Lambda School Labs projects are listed below:
+The only permitted domain registration providers for Lambda School Labs projects are listed below:

 * Namecheap
     * ❗️Only when provisioned using the Labs Tech Provisioning Process

+All other services are prohibited from use.

+Rationale:

+* Standardizing on a small number of services allows for students and staff to better share knowledge and code

+Alternatives:

+* None

+Exceptions:

+* None

+---

+## (TH-145) Approved DNS Providers

+The only permitted DNS providers for Lambda School Labs projects are listed below:

+* Route53
+* PointDNS
+    * ❗️Only as required for Heroku deployments

 All other services are prohibited from use.